5 young children standing against a white wall, wearing facepaint and laughing

 There is a limit per main school holiday period.
 At Easter and Christmas, a maximum of 4 days is available to each eligible child and in the Summer 16 days are available to book.
 But please only book days that you are certain your child can attend, as booked but unused places will see another child miss out as spaces are limited.

-If suitable camps in other areas of Surrey have spaces, your child is welcome to attend those, provided you can arrange transport.
+If there are suitable camps in other parts of Surrey with availability, your child is welcome to attend those as long as you can arrange transport.

 In the first instance, please contact the camp provider to discuss the situation.
 If they are unable to help then please contact HAF@surreycc.gov.uk and we will do our best to assist.